 - ANTH 467: Biomedicine& Culture (M & T)

 - ANTH 481: Applied Anthropology (M)

-Courses must be completed with a grade of C (not C-) or better and cannot be used to fulfill any additional major, minor or certificate requirements.
+Courses must be completed with a grade of C (not C-) or better and cannot be used to fulfill any additional major, minor, certificate, or *HSL culture sub requirements.